rstudio/visual-markdown-editing/docs/technical.md

 Items from Zotero will appear alongside items from your bibliography with a small "Z" logo juxtoposed over them.
 If you insert a citation from Zotero that isn’t already in your bibliography then it will be automatically added to the bibliography.

-?\>To use Zotero you need to sync your Zotero library to the web and setup a connection between Zotero and RStudio.
-See the [Using Zotero](additional#using-zotero) article for additional details on how to do this.
+#### Desktop vs. Web

+If you are running both RStudio and Zotero on your desktop, then no special configuration is required for connecting to your Zotero library.
+If however you using RStudio Server and/or want to access your Zotero library over the web, then a few more steps are required.
+See the [Zotero Web API](additional#zotero-web-api) article for additonal details.

 ## Cross References